Maria McLeod, MFA

 -

-Please don’t hesitate to drop me a line or stop by.
+Phew!
+That’s enough for now.
+Please don’t hesitate to drop me a line to let me know what you’ve been up to.
 I’m always happy to hear how our former students are doing in the world.
+And if you’d be up for visiting a class to depart some wisdom to current students, let me know.